lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 Brand Portal users can exclude specific renditions which are not required and directly download the original asset and its renditions from the **[!UICONTROL Renditions]** panel on the asset details page.
 -->

 * In addition to the existing **[!UICONTROL Download]** configurations, the Brand Portal administrators can also configure permissions for different group of users to view and (or) download the original asset and its renditions from the asset details page.
-Together these configurations will define who can access and (or) download the asset renditions.
+These configurations will define who can access and (or) download the asset renditions.

 ### Critical Issues Fixed {#critical-issues-fixed}